Ketamine-Assisted Psychotherapy

 -

 I have dedicated my professional career to supporting survivors of trauma, with a special interest in supporting adult survivors of childhood abuse and neglect.
 This work has allowed me to see first-hand how for most people, the issue is not their understanding of themselves and their problems.
-Rather, it is their struggle to navigate the maze of confusion, overwhelm, and fear that is so often the lasting burned of unresolved trauma.
+Rather, it is their struggle to navigate the maze of confusion, overwhelm, and fear that is so often the lasting burden of unresolved trauma.
 Through mind-body therapies like Somatic Experiencing, Hakomi Method, and EMDR, I have helped my clients feel safer in their bodies in order to befriend and understand their emotions and bodily experience, clarify triggers and stuck points, and feel more grounded in their authentic selves.